 Inside a TFSA, these taxes are unavoidable, so it’s best to just simplify your holdings and control what you can for costs such as MER and trading commissions.

-With just one ETF, you can get a low cost, globally diversified portfolio of equities and fixed income.
+With just one ETF, you can get a low-cost, globally diversified portfolio of equities and fixed income.
 For those who contribute the full annual amount to their TFSA each year, you’d only need to make a single trade at the beginning of the year – limiting your trading commissions.

 Holding Bonds in Your TFSA

 Interest from bond funds and bond ETFs are taxed at your marginal tax rate, just like employment income.
-However, in a tax-free savings account, all growth is tax-free and no tax is paid when the funds are withdrawn.
+However, in a tax-free savings account, all growth is tax-free, and no tax is paid when the funds are withdrawn.

-Sounds like the TFSA is a perfect place for bonds then, right?
+Sounds like the TFSA is a perfect place for bonds, then, right?
 Not necessarily.
 The answer depends on your overall asset allocation spread across all of your investment accounts (RRSP, TFSA, non-registered).
-Generally speaking, it’s best to put your fixed income such as bonds in a tax-sheltered account to avoid or defer paying taxes on interest income.
+Generally speaking, it’s best to put your fixed income, such as bonds in a tax-sheltered account to avoid or defer paying taxes on interest income.
 So that could mean bonds are best suited inside your RRSP or your TFSA.

 There’s no right or wrong answer.

-What Are Considered Safe Investments?
+What Are Considered Safe Investments in Canada?

 While I like to think long-term investing is the preferred strategy for your TFSA, some people just aren’t wired that way and would rather keep their money safe.
 Furthermore, if your savings goals are for the short-or-medium term, such as building an emergency fund or saving for a down payment to buy a house or car, then a safe investment is exactly what you need.